SanbyB/NeuralNetworks/README.md

 To run use the ./run.sh script in the NeuralNetworks dir

+Make sure to uncompress the zipped data files first

 The mainBackProp.cpp file is run with these scripts and shows an example of backpropagation used to train a neural network that can identify hand written digits.
 The data used can be found from the MNIST dataset, and the project follows